 Through the ’90s and up to 2005, I worked for several publishing companies and a PR agency, managing three different production and design studios in the later years.

-Since the end of 2005 I’ve been living in Spain, an hour north of Seville, working on some personal sites and freelancing as a graphic designer and writer.
-I’ve worked with individuals and SMBs , worked on design and web projects for huge companies such as Vodafone, Laird and Royal Sun Alliance, and I’ve also written for The New York Times Company and several FTSE 100 businesses.
+Since the end of 2005 I’ve been living in Spain, first an hour north of Seville and now on the north coast, working on some personal sites and freelancing as a graphic designer and writer.
+I’ve worked with individuals and SMBs, been employed on design and web projects for huge companies such as Vodafone, Laird and Royal Sun Alliance, and I’ve also written for The New York Times Company and several FTSE 100 businesses.

-My main two personal web projects right now are Uncle Chuckles, where I’m sharing information, training and tools to help aspiring entrepreneurs build effective sales pages and funnels, and Ringo Lingo which offers EFL learners some innovative tools to help them learn English.
+My main two personal web projects right now are Uncle Chuckles (oops, I took this one offline), where I’m sharing information, training and tools to help aspiring entrepreneurs build effective sales pages and funnels, and Ringo Lingo which offers EFL learners some innovative tools to help them learn English.

 I can help with most aspects of graphic and web design.
 For the first decade or so I worked in print design, though that’s something I do much nowadays.
 I could still help with smaller print projects, but I’ve now forgotten so much about the technical side of commercial print, I probably wouldn’t consider larger projects.